 pool-name=glusterfs:dict_t hot-count=0 cold-count=0 padded_sizeof=140 alloc-count=2841 max-alloc=0 pool-misses=2841 cur-stdalloc=214 max-stdalloc=220

-Here, with cold count being 0 by default, cur-stdalloc indicated the number of dict_t objects that were allocated in heap using mem_get(), and yet to be freed using mem_put() (refer to https://github.com/gluster/glusterfs/blob/master/doc/data-structures/mem-pool.md for more details on how mempool works).
-After the test case (name selfheal of 100 files), there was a rise in the cur-stdalloc value (from 14 to 214) for dict_t.
+Here, as cold count was 0 by default, cur-stdalloc indicates the number of dict_t objects that were allocated from the heap using mem_get(), and are yet to be freed using mem_put().
+After running the test case (named selfheal of 100 files), there was a rise in the cur-stdalloc value (from 14 to 214) for dict_t.

-After these leaks were fixed, glusterfs was again compiled with -DDEBUG flags, and the same steps were performed again and statedump was taken before and after executing the test case, of the mount.
-This was done to ascertain the validity of the fix.
-And the following are the results:
+After the leaks were fixed, glusterfs was again compiled with -DDEBUG flags and the steps were repeated.
+Statedumps of the FUSE mount were taken before and after executing the test case to ascertain the validity of the fix.
+And the results were as follows:

 Statedump output of the fuse mount process before executing the test case:

 pool-name=glusterfs:dict_t hot-count=0 cold-count=0 padded_sizeof=140 alloc-count=33 max-alloc=0 pool-misses=33 cur-stdalloc=14 max-stdalloc=18

 Statedump output of the fuse mount process after executing the test case: